ysawa0/awsjar/README.md

 Jar can compress the data before storing it, allowing **up to about 8KB of uncompressed data.**

 This may not seem like much, but it can cover a lot of use cases.
+It's also nice to not have to provision extra resources and keep everything self contained.
 Here's a 7KB list that will fit with Jar.
 ```
 x = list(range(1400))